1. Lay out a few treatment goals for yourself

 8. Find a bunch of clinicians, call them, and narrow it down

-Once you’ve considered all these factors, do a lot of Googling, ask people you know for suggestions, use online directories, and use your insurance provider’s portal, if applicable.
+Once you’ve considered all these factors, do some Googling, look at clinicians’ websites, ask people you know for suggestions, use online directories, and use your insurance provider’s portal, if applicable.
+Word of mouth is one of the best ways of finding good clinicians.
 If one mental health professional tells you they’re all booked, ask them if they wouldn’t giving you a few names of people they’d recommend.
 Calling a good number of therapists or psychiatrists will make sure you’re not stuck without one when you call the first one and something seems off.

 9. Now do an initial appointment with one or more of your options

 If you find someone who seems like a good match and you have mutual availability, go in for an initial appointment.
 They’ll probably have you fill out a number of forms and inventories, but you should also get a chance to ask them questions.
 This is a good time to get an overall feel for the way they like to approach treatment.